funvill/funvill.github.io/_posts/2009-12-04-ups-vs-fedex.md

 ---
-layout: post
+layout: single
 title: UPS vs FedEx
 date: 2009-12-04 10:38
-author: funvill
-comments: true
-categories: [Rants]
+categories: blog, [Rants]
 ---
 I ordered some cables from this online store in the states (I live in Canada) the cost in goods was $30 for both packages.